What is an eCommerce Sales Funnel?

 - Optimize for desktop, tablet, and mobile devices.

-How to Create a Sales Funnel using GemPages?
+How to Create a Sales Funnel in GemPages?

 Step 2: Select funnel type

-For this example, we’ll go with Create Full Sales Funnel.
+For this example, we’ll use the Create Full Sales Funnel option.

-Step 3: Click on “Add Page” to create your sales page.
+Click on “Add Page” to start building your sales page.

-You’ll be taken to the GemPages editor where you can personalize your page.
+You’ll be taken to the GemPages editor, where you can personalize your page.
+From here, you have some options:

 If you already have a sales page that works well for your funnel, you can simply use it.

-Step 4: Your sales page need at least 1 product to be published.
-Assign your products to this page.
-These products will be the triggers.
+Be sure to assign your products to this page.
+These products will be the triggers of your sales funnel.

 At this stage, you’ll have two options: